 It’s an important question, not just for individuals but for the country as a whole.
-The Australian population is aging: about 14% of Australians are older than age 65.
+The Australian population is ageing: about 14% of Australians are older than age 65.
 And that number is going up.
 Rising longevity is increasing demand for aged care in a system that’s already strained.
 Solving this problem requires innovative solutions to meet the healthcare needs of an evolving country.

 Summary of Findings